ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 I hope this has given you a few ideas and you find it useful!

-I feel like given the nature of this post and the tactic explained to remind you that this is highly experimental.
+Given the nature of this post, I want to remind you that this tactic is highly experimental.

-I can’t be responsible for the outcome on your site so my recommendation is to give it a test on a small scale.
+I can’t be responsible for the outcome on your site, so my recommendation is that you give it a test run on a small scale.

-So like any good SEO, put your experimenter’s hat on, give it a go and see how the results stack up for yourself!
+So, like any good SEO marketer, put on your experimenter’s hat, give it a go, and see how the results stack up!